-Using an iPhone with Face ID while wearing a mask just got a bit easier
+Update: You can now use Face ID with your mask on!

-With the arrival of iOS 13.5, Apple is addressing some concerns that customers have recently had about using Face ID while wearing a face mask.
+A facial recognition security system and face masks were never going to be well-suited, but Apple has made some updates to iOS that make it easier to unlock your iPhone while wearing a mask.
 The tweaks that the company has made make bypassing Face ID to get to the passcode entry screen a lot faster.

-But there are other things you can do to make using your Face ID iPhone with a mask easier, including setting an easier-to-enter passcode.
+There are also other options for the best iPhone unlocking experience possible while wearing a mask, like setting an easier-to-enter passcode or allowing your Apple Watch to do it for you.
 Here's what you need to know.

 How to quickly unlock your iPhone while wearing a mask

-With iOS 13.5, Apple has tweaked Face ID to better recognize when your face is obstructed by an object like a mask.
+In iOS 13.5 and later, Apple has tweaked Face ID to better recognize when your face is obstructed by an object like a mask.
 With these tweaks, your iPhone will now jump immediately to the passcode screen when you swipe up instead of waiting several seconds for Face ID to try and work again.

 - When you're wearing a mask, swipe up from the bottom of your iPhone while holding it as you would to unlock it with Face ID.
 Your iPhone should jump immediately to the passcode screen.